 Gus realizes this moments too late: the bomb goes off, killing Hector and Tyrus instantly and mortally wounding Gus, who leaves the room and straightens his tie as the nursing home staff look on in horror at the sight of half of Gus's face being blown off, exposing part of his skull, before he collapses and dies.

 Walt is parked at an airport, listening to the news on the radio.
 When he hears of the Casa Tranquila bombing and reports of three people being killed, he departs immediately for the superlab, where Jesse is being forced to cook by one of Gus' guards.
-Walt kills two of Jesse's guards and frees Jesse, informing him of Gus's demise.
+Walt kills two of the lab's guards and frees Jesse, informing him of Gus's demise.

 The two then set about to open every chemical container in the lab, flooding the floor with volatile chemicals, then rigging a frayed wire to a Christmas light timer, leaving the lab before the timer goes off, igniting the chemicals and destroying the superlab with a powerful explosion.

 Walt calls Skyler, who saw the news of the Casa Tranquila bombing, and asks him what he did.
 Walt simply answers, "I won."
 Satisfied, Walt drives home.

 Unbeknownst to Jesse, Walt has a particular potted plant in his backyard: a Lily of the Valley...